DogeTennant/siege-scroll-tracker/SETUP_GUIDE.md

 # Siege Scroll Tracker — Setup Guide

-A tool for Raid: Shadow Legends clan leaders to track siege scroll usage per clan member.
+A tool for Raid: Shadow Legends to track siege scroll usage per clan member.
 Shows who's using their scrolls, who isn't, and includes win/loss breakdowns per building.

 ## What This Tool Does